keplergl/kepler.gl/README.md

 - updateVisData
 - addDataToMap
 It is also important to remember that Kepler.gl provides an easy API (```KeplerGlSchema.getConfigToSave```) to generate a dump of the current kepler instance configuration.

-##### UpdateVisData
-This action will upload a new dataset and update the visState according to input parameters.
-The method takes 3 parameters as input:
-- ```datasets | object```: new data to be added to the current kepler.gl instance
-- ```options | object ``` - ```{centerMap: true, readOnly: false}```:
-    - if centerMap is set to true kepler.gl will place the map view within the data points boundaries
-    - if readOnly is set to true the left setting panel will not be visible
-- ```config | object```: this is the new visState configuration that will be loaded into the kepler.gl instance.
-Properties defined in this object will override the current ones in the redux state.

 ##### addDataToMap
 This method is similar to UpdateVisData but it is able to update the full kepler.gl configuration (mapState, mapStyle, visState).